Note: My Web pages are best viewed with style sheets enabled.

 Of course, a little thought would add more entries to this list.
 If such information were hardcopy on paper, it would be in a filing cabinet with a lock or even in a safe.
 PGP encryption provides an electronic safe where this information can still reside on a computer or even in a company's computer network, where access remains convenient.

 PGP is an asymmetric (not symmetric) method.
 It uses one key (the public key) to encrypt the target data, using a mathematical operation far more complicated than merely adding the two together.
-There is no known mathematical operation that can take that same key and use it for decryption.
-Instead, a different key (the private key) is used by a different mathematical operation to decrypt the target data.
+A different key (the private key) is used by a different mathematical operation to decrypt the target data.
+There is no practical mathematical operation that can take the public encryption key and use it for decryption.
+(While the operation to use a public key to decrypt is known, its practical use within a person's lifetime would require more computer power than exists today.)
 Thus, you do not need a safe method of sharing a key with someone who exchanges encrypted messages with you.
 Instead, you send that other person your public key for him to use when he sends an encrypted message to you.
 You do not care who else sees that public key because no one can use it to decrypt the messages.
 You then use your private key (which you do not share with anyone) to decrypt the messages.
 Likewise, that other person sends you his public key for you to use when you send him a message.
 From this, we get the term public key/private key encryption.

 Note that you really need only one pair of keys.
 Everyone can use your public key to encrypt data to send to you.
 You do not need a separate key for each individual.
 No one can decrypt those data — not those who have your public key, not even the person who used your public key to encrypt the data.
 Only your private key can be used to decrypt data that were encrypted with your public key.
 Further, PGP requires a passphrase when using your private key.
 A passphrase is a long password that can contain blanks and punctuation; some individuals use complete sentences for their passphrases.
 Your private key is itself symmetrically encrypted when stored on your computer, and your passphrase is the key used to encrypt and decrypt it.